Calsign/ocaml-opencv/README.md

 ## Quick start

-Run `make` to install the library with ocamlfind.
+Run `make install` to install the library with dune.
 You must have OpenCV installed on your system.

-Run `make demos/basic` to run the demo.
+Run `make run` to run the demo.
 This demo requires you to provide a video file `demos/basic/test.mp4` as input.
 It also requires you to install the `owl` opam package.

 Run `make docs` to generate documentation.
-Open `opencv.docdir/index.html` to view.
+Open `_build/default/_doc/_html/index.html` to view.
 Alternatively, view the auto-generated docs online:
 [API](https://calsign.github.io/ocaml-opencv/).